ClementNerma/Rave/docs/master.md

 point.none(() => println!('No pas was found.'));
 ```

-### The nullable operator
+### The optional operator

-The nullable operator is a useful operator that tries to get a structure's field, a class' member, or a dictionary's key safely.
+The optional operator is a useful operator that tries to get a structure's field, a class' member, or a dictionary's key safely.
 Instead of requiring to try and catch the operation, the operator simply returns a `none` value in case of fail:

 ```sn
 struct Hero {